Lendy Park School

-Lendy Park School is a Christian, independent, preparatory, day school for boys and girls in Marondera, Zimbabwe.
+Lendy Park School is a Christian, independent, preparatory, day and Weekly Boarding school for boys and girls in Marondera, Zimbabwe.
 The school was founded in 1991 and moved to its present site in 1992.

 Lendy Park School is a member of the Association of Trust Schools (ATS) and the Head is a member of the Conference of Heads of Independent Schools in Zimbabwe (CHISZ).

+There are several sports offered at the school for both boys and girls.